 Our philosophy is rooted in creating confidence in maths.
-At A level and beyond, as maths becomes increasingly complex and involved, students will frequently encounter problems that could, on first glance, appear beyond them and will certainly test their skills to the maximum.
+In Sixth Form and beyond, as maths becomes increasingly complex and involved, students will frequently encounter problems that could, on first glance, appear beyond them and will certainly test their skills to the maximum.
 We help students develop the self-possession needed to confidently unpick a question and select the best maths to deploy each time, giving students the ability to face challenges undaunted.

 Students who study maths at A level learn to appreciate the difference between an answer and a solution, using their knowledge, skills and intuition to select the most appropriate maths to bring to bear on any question.
 We help them develop rigorous working habits, instilling the importance of writing proper solutions and making judicious use of computers.